DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

-Informed by Design Goal~\ref{sec:d2} and~\ref{sec:d3}, our aim was to reduce users' burden of prompt engineering fairer representations by giving control over worldviews embedded in the diffusion model.
-To accomplish this goal we created a series of buttons where users could specify high-level what worldview to apply to the model (\ref{fig: editingoptions}, c), as well as more detailed options (\ref{fig: editingoptions}, g) where users could specify which genders, races and ethnicities to impose onto the model.
-Two options \em{parity} and \em{U.S. demographics} load pre-defined data to apply onto the model, and demographic distributions can be visualized via the stacked bar charts (\ref{fig: editingoptions}).
-The absolute worldview allows users to specify which demographics to represent in the images, by selecting multiple categories amongst the options (\ref{fig: editingoptions}C).
+Informed by Design Goal~\ref{design-goal:reflect-users} and~\ref{design-goal:editing}, our aim was to reduce users' burden of prompt engineering diverse representations by giving control over worldviews reflected by the diffusion model.
+To accomplish this goal we created a series of buttons where users could specify high-level what editing technique to modify the worldview reflected by the model (\ref{fig: editingoptions}, c), as well as more detailed options (\ref{fig: editingoptions}, g) where users could specify which genders, races and ethnicities to impose onto the model.

+Two options \em{parity} and \em{U.S. demographics} load a pre-defined worldview to apply onto the model, and demographic distributions can be visualized via the stacked bar charts (\ref{fig: editingoptions}).
+The absolute worldview allows users to specify their worldview directly, via the selection of multiple categories amongst the options (\ref{fig: editingoptions}C).
 The relative worldview, allows users to specify by how much to modify baseline demographics, classified in the baseline, towards parity via a slider (Figure \ref{fig: editingoptions}, D1-2).